 - Word to word

 The group to group hypothesis sees language change like a wave in a lake.
-The changes originates from one or more groups and slowly spreads to other groups.
+The changes originate from one or more groups and slowly spreads to other groups.
 This happens because different groups interact with each other.
 Furthermore, many people are members of more than one group and bring the language they use in one group to another.

 Style to Style